yuchenyang83/Data_and_Code_tLME_dropout/README.md

        (6) 'Table1.csv' lists the simulation results for assessing the asymptotic standard errors (IM SE) and empirical standard deviations (MC Sd) of parameters estimates under fitted tLME model with the MNAR mechanism across various sample sizes.
        (7) 'Table2.csv' reports the average AIC and BIC scores together with frequencies (in parentheses) supported by the two criteria for the LME and tLME models with various sample sizes and dropout rates.
 The result for the best performance per row is highlighted in bold.
        (8) 'Table3.csv' reports the comparison of predictive accuracies of missing responses in terms of MSPE between the LME and tLME models.
 The frequencies (Freq) favored by the model with a lower MSPE value are also recorded.
 The result for the best performance per row is highlighted in bold.
-       (9) 'Table4.csv' lists the fitting results for the 24 candidate models, including the numbers of unknown parameters, maximized log-likelihood values together with AIC and BIC scores for determining the preferred model.
+       (9) 'Table4.csv' lists the fitting results for the 24 candidate models, including the number of unknown parameters, maximized log-likelihood values together with AIC and BIC scores for determining the preferred model.
        (10) 'Table5.csv' presents a comparison of the ML estimates of parameters together with their standard errors (SE) obtained from the tLME model with AR(1) errors under the three mechanisms.

 # Additional Remark